denevell/Natch-JerseyMVC/README.md

 Todo
 ====

-* Sort out context path
+* Test for tags being too large
 * Remove annotations in favour of programmatic - test memory use before and after
 * Why isn't 404 a 404 on the live server?